Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Use Configurations

+- Download and unzip my repository zip file here : https://github.com/Guilouz/Klipper-Flsun-V400/archive/refs/heads/main.zip

 - Go to your Mainsail Web interface then click on `Machine` tab.

-- Right-click on the `printer.cfg` file then `Download` to make a backup of the original file.
-Keep this file carefully for possible backtracking.

-- Download and unzip my repository zip file here : https://github.com/Guilouz/Klipper-Flsun-V400/archive/refs/heads/main.zip

-- Then upload `printer.cfg`, `macros.cfg`, `neopixels.cfg` and `adxl345.cfg` files located in `Configurations` directory.
+- Then upload `KlipperScreen.conf`, `printer.cfg`, `macros.cfg`, `neopixels.cfg` and `adxl345.cfg` files located in `Configurations` directory according to your printer.

 - Restart printer to take effect.